ucbext/cs900/student-setup.md

       ```
 - Bootstrap your repository
   - Run the following commands in a terminal (on Windows, use gitbash)
+  - **Note**: `bazel` doesn't work well with paths that have spaces in them.
+If your home directory
+    has spaces (e.g. on Windows), you will need to place the `cs900` directory in a location without
+    a space in the path (e.g. `/c/projects/cs900`).
   - **Note**: make sure to replace `username` in the last command with your GitHub username
   ```
   curl https://raw.githubusercontent.com/fsareshwala/cs900/master/tools/bootstrap.sh | bash -s username